-All the Neurojeopardy slides will be provided to you on ICON.
+Neurojeopardy slides will be provided to you on ICON.
 Some of these questions contain content that you may see on the exam.
+Beware some of the questions are far beyond the scope of the clerkship exam and are meant to challenge your thinking.
 If you decide to go through these on your own in preparation for the exam, focus on the 200 and 400 level questions, along with a few of the 600 level questions.
 The exam will not be as difficult as some of the 800 and 1000 level questions found there.
+There is no penalty for saying I don't know in the neurojeopardy sessions!